What is change management?

 Pay attention to three criteria: practical relevance (practicing with real-life situations), the trainers' experience (have they personally guided change processes?), and the possibility of customization.
 Kenneth Smit offers change management training courses that combine theory with practical exercises and can be tailored to your specific organization.

 Leadership is a decisive factor in change management.
 Situational leadership helps managers adapt their style to the phase of change.
 Coaching leadership increases engagement by enabling employees to take ownership.
-Visible leadership from the top lends credibility to the change process.
+Furthermore, visible leadership from the top lends credibility to the change process.